OpfinAI/safina/README.md

 - `data/` — Example weather data in CSV and GBIX formats.
 - `papers/` — Research paper and documentation in LaTeX.
 - `Makefile` — Build instructions for the project.
-- `main.sh`, `setup.sh` — Convenience scripts to build and run the main simulation or setup.

 ## Building